NextFaze/dev-fun/README.md

 <img src="https://github.com/NextFaze/dev-fun/raw/gh-pages/assets/images/menu-auth.png" alt="Developer Menu on authenticate screen" width="35%" align="right"/>

 #### Developer Menu
 An easy to use developer menu accessible at any time via a floating cog button added by the `devfun-menu` module (right):

+Can be accessed via a floating cog, the tilde/grave key `` ` ``, or the volume button sequence `down, down, up, down`.

 #### Invocation UI
 Add custom parameter view factories to render a custom view for manually inputting a custom type at run time rather than via injection.